jeffpar/pcjs.v1/devices/pcx86/rom/README.md

 ### Other ROMs

-The project contains other ROMs, including IBM [EGA](/devices/pcx86/video/ibm/ega/#ibm-ega-rom) and [VGA](/devices/pcx86/video/ibm/vga/#ibm-vga-rom) ROMs, the Xebec Hard Disk Controller ROM used in the PC XT, etc, but those ROMs seemed more appropriately filed in their respective component folders;
+The project contains other ROMs, including IBM [EGA](/devices/pcx86/video/ibm/ega/#ibm-ega-rom) and [VGA](/devices/pcx86/video/ibm/vga/#ibm-vga-rom) ROMs, the Xebec Hard Drive Controller ROM used in the PC XT, etc, but those ROMs seemed more appropriately filed in their respective component folders;
 eg, [IBM PC Video Devices](/devices/pcx86/video/).